lehmancurtis147/android_device_alcatel_pop35/README.md

-Basic TWRP device tree with prebuilt kernel for Alcatel Pop3-5 5065D
+Basic TWRP device tree with prebuilt kernel for Coolpad Catalyst cp3622a